Outreach Info for GT Coordinators

 Teachers, counselors, and administrators from area schools screen younger students with potential for advanced learning, select student groups to participate with our school’s outreach program, and coordinate outreach visits.
 Priority in selection is given to students who are potential first generation college students, who have limited enrichment experiences beyond their classroom, and/or who have been identified as gifted.

-Student groups of 4th and 5th graders from 20 area elementary schools visit once each semester.
-Middle school groups from each grade in the area’s six middle schools visit once a year to participate in outreach activities.
+Student groups 5th graders from 20 area elementary schools visit SVGS in the second semester.
+Middle school groups from each grade in the area’s six middle schools visit in the fall to participate in outreach activities.

 In a 2011 school survey of students in the school’s programs, 65% of students indicated their outreach experiences in elementary and middle schools were influential or very influential in developing their interest in STEM.
 In addition, 73% of students in that survey indicated their outreach spend-a-day experience was influential or very influential in their decision to apply to the school’s programs.